barronh/nna_methods/README.md

 * Both `nearest` and `voronoi` use distance power-based weight (`d**power`)
 * `laplace` uses the ratio of the voronoi-neighbor edge length do distance between neighbors.

+### GMOS

+An additional option has been implemented to use iterative radius searches and subsequent smoothing.
+This method is based on work done at NOAA/NWS by Glahn (2009)

 Examples